About Nihonbashi

 Museums

-The Currency Museum was established in 1982 within the Bank of Japan to commemorate the bank's 100th anniversary.
-The main exhibit displays coins, bills, and other currency-related items from Japan and other East Asian countries.
-Visitors can see the evolution of and history behind Japan's money.
+The Currency Museum was established in 1982 within the Bank of Japan to commemorate the bank’s 100th anniversary.
+The main exhibit displays coins, bills, and other currency-related items from Japan and other East Asian countries, offering visitors a chance to explore the history and evolution of Japan’s money.

 The Kite Museum has nearly 300 kites from throughout Japan on display, some dating back to the Edo period.
 They range from enormous Edo-style kites, decorated with images of warriors and traditional beauties, to kites small enough to fit in the palm of your hand, as well as a variety of unusually shaped kites collected from around the world.